 Your references need to be able to talk about your professional accomplishments, how you handle challenges, your specific skills, and so forth.
 It’s okay if the work you did together was volunteer-based or connected with a student or community organization, especially if you’re a recent graduate or returning to the workforce after an absence.
 It’s not okay if there’s no actual work—just lots of fun times—in your history together.

-YOU DESERVE TO WORK AT A COMPANY THAT KNOWS HOW AWESOME YOU
+YOU DESERVE A COMPANY THAT KNOWS HOW AWESOME YOU ARE

 So, what are you waiting for?

 5. The Person Has a Bad Rep